Northwestern Montana and Glacier National Park

 Turn back west on I-90, and at Laurel turn south on Highway 310 for about 10 miles, then southwest on Highway 212 for about 30 miles to Red Lodge, at the base of the Beartooth Highway.
 Plan to spend a day driving this winding road up to Yellowstone National Park, where you can stay as long as you like and never run out of places to explore.
 Though it’s only 120 miles from Red Lodge to Gardiner via the Beartooth Highway (Highway 212), it’s an all-day drive.

-When it’s time to leave Yellowstone, travel north on Highway 89 through Gardiner 53 miles to Livingston, which is a quirky hybrid of old and new West, with atmospheric old bars and high-end art galleries sharing Main Street.
+When it’s time to leave Yellowstone, ease your transition by staying about 25 miles north of the park at Chico Hot Springs.
+After a morning soak and hearty breakfast, travel north on Highway 89 for 25 miles to Livingston, which is a quirky hybrid of old and new West, with atmospheric old bars and high-end art galleries sharing Main Street.

 Stay on I-90 west as far as Three Forks (30 miles west of Bozeman), where at the Missouri headwaters, Lewis and Clark had to make some tough travel-planning choices.
 (As do you—if you’re running short on time, take I-90 west 173 miles back to Missoula.)